theirc/ServiceInfo/docs/dev-setup.rst

     gulp

+Follow the instructions for CMS configuration in the CMS setup document or just run the ``create_minimal_cms`` management command.

-Now visit http://localhost:8000/ in your browser.
+Now visit http://localhost:4005/ in your browser.

 If you need to debug the Javascript, you might prefer to skip running Closure.
 You can skip closure by adding the ``--fast`` option to gulp::